elidianaandrade/archstil/README.md

 # ARCHSTIL | History of Architectural Styles

 ## 🏛️ About the project
 Recreating [Netflix's](https://www.netflix.com/) initial interface, where I bring my version about Architectural Styles.
-Project developed for learning purposes in the [Digital Innovation One](https://www.dio.me/) course.
+This project was developed for learning purposes in the [Digital Innovation One](https://www.dio.me/) course.

 ### Why ArchStil?
 **Arch:** Architecture